wangliang1124/Test-Field/interview.md

 		+ for(var key in obj) { if(obj.hasOwnProperty(key)){ // 过滤不可枚举属性 } }
 		+ Object.keys(obj).forEach

-* Explain the difference between mutable and immutable objects.
+* 38.Explain the difference between mutable and immutable objects.
 	* What is an example of an immutable object in JavaScript?
 	* What are the pros and cons of immutability?
 	* How can you achieve immutability in your own code?